tomarp/auditory_stimulation/exp_survey.md

      - 9: Almost Completely Happy
    - **Reference**: The SAM (Self-Assessment Manikin) scale for valence.

-3. **How would you rate your emotional arousal during the experiment?**
+3. **How would you rate your emotional arousal during this session?**
    - Scale:
      - 1: Very Calm
      - 2: Somewhat Calm